March 8, 2022

 I sent a quick text home to my loved ones, then checked my email, only to discover that the new CNOC water bladder I’d ordered back in Patagonia (five days ago) wasn’t going to make it to the post office at Mt.
 Lemmon in time for my arrival.

-It hasn’t gotten any worse over the past few days since I discovered it.
-But I’ve also been able to hang the bag on branches and let gravity pull the dirty water through filter and into my clean bottles.
-If I got somewhere without trees up ahead (and I actually had to squeeze water through it for a few days), that hole might grow rapidly.
+The hole hasn’t gotten any worse over the past few days since I discovered it.
+But I’ve also been able to hang the bag on branches and let gravity pull the dirty water through the filter and into my clean bottles.
+If I got somewhere without trees up ahead (and I had to start squeezing water through the soft bladder), that hole might grow rapidly.

-But, I can’t control how quickly my order is processed.
-All I can do right now is accept I won’t have be picking up my replacement water bladder in Mt.
-Lemmon, so I adjusted the delivery address to my home instead.
-Keith will just have mail it to me somewhere farther up the trail.
+But I can’t control how quickly my order is processed.
+All I can do right now is accept I won’t be picking up my replacement water bladder in Mt.
+Lemmon.
+So, I spent a moment redirecting the order to my home address.
+I’ll just have to get Keith to mail it to me somewhere farther up the trail.

 And so, with that frustrating news dealt with, I turned my phone back into airplane mode and set off walking uphill once again.